andrew henderson menu

 Thailand, the cheapest place to live

-The current population of Thailand is over 71 million.
-Around three to four million expats live and work in Thailand, mainly in Bangkok, Chiang Mai, Pattaya and Phuket.
+Thailand is a diverse South Asian nation that shares borders with Vietnam, Indonesia and India.
+Its current population is over 71 million and up to four million expats live and work there, mainly in Bangkok, Chiang Mai, Pattaya and Phuket.

-• Housing Costs: From tall condo apartments to old traditional housing to cheaper apartments, Thailand offers many housing choices depending on the location and, of course, your budget.
-You can live in a modern one-bedroom apartment in Bangkok close to restaurants and a great social life for under US$700 a month.
-Chiang Mai is another excellent location and one of the most affordable places for expats looking for highly affordable properties, rentals starting at around US$400 per month, and overall affordable living.
+• Housing Costs: You can live in a modern one-bedroom apartment in Bangkok for under US$700 a month.
+Chiang Mai is another excellent location and one of the most affordable places, with rents starting at around US$400 per month.

-• Food Cost: Thailand is world-renowned for its flavourful food.
-Whether you go for its street food or fine dining, the country will not disappoint you.
-Street food can cost you under US$2 while dining out in a Michelin-star restaurant will cost you around US$80.
-The country is rich in options, whether it be accommodation or food.
+• Food Cost: Thailand is renowned for its food; whether you choose street food or fine dining, the country does not disappoint.
+Street food is available for a few dollars, while at the other end of the spectrum, dining out in a Michelin-star restaurant will cost around US$80 per person.

-• Healthcare costs: Thailand is one of Asia’s most affordable countries and is famous for medical tourism.
-People from all over the world visit Thailand for medical procedures that cost an arm and a leg back home.
+• Healthcare costs: Thailand is well-known for medical tourism.
 The country offers high-quality and affordable healthcare services.
-Moreover, almost all specialists can speak English, and most are trained in the US or the UK.
-An initial visit to a specialist will barely cost you a few dollars.
-Dental procedures are also ridiculously cheap in Thailand.
+Moreover, almost all specialists can speak English.
+The cost of an initial visit to a specialist is minimal and dental procedures are ridiculously cheap in Thailand.

 Want to know about the latest Thailand Golden Visa?
-Head on to our ultimate guide about the ten-year Thailand visa.
+Head over to our ultimate guide to the ten-year Thailand visa.

 Indonesia